joshbegley/nyt-latest/previous.md

 `Performing and recording, she transformed what was seen as a marginal genre in the music industry into a celebration of shared humanity.`\
 https://nytimes.com/2024/11/10/obituaries/ella-jenkins-dead.html

-**The Giants are getting worse, so what exactly is the case for retaining Brian Daboll, Joe Schoen?**\
+**The Giants are getting worse, so what is the case for retaining Brian Daboll and Joe Schoen?**\
 `Nothing about the Giants signals things are headed in the right direction.
-They are regressing in the Year 3 of this regime. `\
+They are regressing in Year 3 of this regime. `\
 https://nytimes.com/athletic/5912694/2024/11/10/giants-brian-daboll-joe-schoen-panthers-loss/

 **NFL Week 10 takeaways: Do Steelers belong in Super Bowl talk?
 How do Chiefs keep doing this?**\